cybersamx/go-recipes/pulsar-pubsub/README.md

 ## Pulsar Setup

 1. Run Apache Pulsar.
-Note this will run Pulsar-Manager - see next section for details.
+Note this will run Pulsar-Manager - see next section for details. **It can take 10-25 seconds for pulsar to start.**

    ```bash
    $ docker-compose up